Proof Fingerprints

 const { itemHashes, contentHash } = webhookData.proof;

-Step 3: Confirm the proof hash
+Step 3: Confirm the proof fingerprint

 Compare the proofHash from the webhook against the receiptId you received when you originally submitted the delta.